Orania: Environmental practices

 Town authorities have a strong focus on green practices, including recycling and conservation.
 Solar water heaters are a requirement for all new houses built in Orania.
 Between 1991 and 2022, over 35,000 trees were planted in Orania.
 In 2013, the Sonskip / Aardskip earthship living museum construction started in Orania, designed by Christiaan van Zyl, one of South Africa's foremost experts on sustainable architecture.
 The building is open to the public as a living museum; it is the largest earthbag earthship in the world.

-In 2014 Orania opened its bicycle sharing system, called the Orania Openbare Fietsprojek (Orania Public Bicycle Project).
+In 2014 Orania introduced a bicycle-sharing system, called the Orania Openbare Fietsprojek (Orania Public Bicycle Project).
 In 2022, it was reported that the construction of a 900 kW solar energy plant was completed in Orania with the aim being energy independence.
 The plant is owned by the town's council, which sells the electricity generated from solar to residents at the same price as Eskom to fund future expansion.

-In 2022, an audit of 18 landfill sites in the Northern Cape found that Orania's dump is the only one in the Northern Cape that is compliant with government national standards.
+In April 2024, Orania took possession of a 4.8 MWh BESS battery to power the town during rolling blackouts.
+In the same year, an audit of 18 landfill sites in the Northern Cape found that Orania's dump is the only one in the Northern Cape that was compliant with government national standards.
 In 2022, Orania completed its new sewage works in anticipation of 10,000 residents.